humanmade/altis-documentation/user-docs/content-and-content-blocks/content-creation.md

 ## Yoast SEO

-This is the powerful all-in-one SEO plugin built for WordPress.
+This is the powerful all-in-one **SEO plugin** built for WordPress.

 ![](../assets/content-creation-image53.png)

 ### Readability analysis

-Yoast scans your text to see if it’s easy to read and gives you feedback.
+Yoast scans your text to see if it’s **easy to read** and gives you feedback.
 Its algorithm checks things like whether you’re using complicated words, long sentences, active vs passive voice.
 It then gives you a rating and recommendations for improvement.
 Kind of like a helpful assistant.

-For the full analysis, click the Readability tab under your post:
+For the full analysis, click the **Readability** tab under your post:
 ![](../assets/content-creation-image13.png)

 Want to give your post a better chance of being found and ranked by search engines?
-Click Improve your post with Yoast SEO:
+Click **Improve your post with Yoast SEO**:
 ![](../assets/content-creation-image37.png)

-Enter a word or phrase you want the post to be found for in search engines:
+Enter a word or phrase you want the post to be found for in **search engines**:
 ![](../assets/content-creation-image44.png)

-Click the ? icon for advice on this.
-Then click Get related keyphrases.
+Click the **? icon** for advice on this.
+Then click Get **related keyphrases**.
 You may be asked to login or register with Semrush.
-Click Approve:
+Click **Approve**:
 ![](../assets/content-creation-image2.png)

 This gives you lots of keyphrases you can add to your content.